Flushing Hospital’s Department of Physical Medicine and Rehabilitation

 Anne Marie Dinicola, Manager, Flushing Hospital Gift Shop

-When you enter the Gift Shop at Flushing Hospital you will be met by the ever smiling, ever accomodating Anne Marie Denicola, Manager.
-The Gift Shop plays an important function by providing a variety of gifts, greeting cards, floral arrangements and toiletries.
+When you enter the at you will be met by the ever smiling, ever accomodating Anne Marie Denicola, Manager.
+The plays an important function by providing a variety of gifts, greeting cards, floral arrangements and toiletries.
 They also provide carry gift bags, balloons, candy, newspapers, magazines, books, seasonal items, toys and much more.

 We thank Anne Marie Denicola for being such a wonderful “Ambassador of Cheer” to our patients, visitors and employees.